C-Stein/node-milestones/04-getting-mean-with-it/exercises/02-mongoose.md

 - get, post, patch, and delete routes that connect to the angular front end provided and interact with your mongo database
 - don't be afraid to check out the mongoose docs and find the best possible query methods for your app

-helpful hint: incllude the following middleware if you run into issues with CORS headers
+helpful hint: include the following middleware if you run into issues with CORS headers
 ```
 app.use(function(req, res, next) {
   res.header("Access-Control-Allow-Origin", "*");